jihyukkim-nlp/CollectiveKD/README.md

 |2          |int        | pid of positve passage (ID in `collection.tsv`)|
 |3          |int        | pid of negative passage (ID in `collection.tsv`) |

-**How to get positive/negative passages**
+**How positive/negative passages were obtained.**
-- The *positive* passages are relevant passages to the given query determined either by click-logs or human annotators.
+- The *positive* passages are labeled by human annotators.
-- The *negative* passages are top-1000 documents retrieved by *BM25*.
+- The *negative* passages are sampled from unlabeled passages.

 **[4] `top1000.dev`**